Skip to main content Skip to secondary navigation

 To ease the logistical burden on the Faculty Leader, BOSP will contract with a dedicated program provider to coordinate logistical arrangements.
 BOSP will request bids from providers based on the program proposal.
 Faculty Leaders may also suggest providers based on their professional contacts abroad.
 BOSP staff and campus partners will review submitted provider bids and determine which provider can deliver the highest quality and most cost-effective services.

-Supervision of Program Assistant
+Supervision of Seminar Assistant

 Student Outreach and Selection